-We adopted ASC 606, Revenue from Contracts with Customers, or ASC 606, on January 1, 2018 using the modified retrospective method for all contracts not completed as of the date of adoption.
-ASC 606 states that a contract is considered "completed" if all (or substantially all) of the revenue was recognized in accordance with revenue guidance that was in effect before the date of initial application.
-Because all (or substantially all) of the revenue related to sales of our products was recognized under ASC 605 prior to the date of initial application of the new standard, the contracts were considered completed under ASC 606.
-Based on our evaluation of ASC 606, we concluded that a cumulative adjustment was not necessary upon implementation of ASC 606 on January 1, 2018.
-In accordance with ASC 606, revenue is recognized when a customer obtains control of promised goods or services.
+In accordance with ASC 606, Revenue from Contracts with Customers, or ASC 606, revenue is recognized when a customer obtains control of promised goods or services.
 The amount of revenue recognized reflects the consideration to which we expect to be entitled to receive in exchange for these goods or services.
 The provisions of ASC 606 include a five-step process by which we determine revenue recognition, depicting the transfer of goods or services to customers in amounts reflecting the payment to which we expect to be entitled in exchange for those goods or services.
-ASC 606 requires us to apply the following steps: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; and (5) recognize revenue when, or as, we satisfy the performance obligation.
+ASC 606 requires us to apply the following steps: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, we satisfy the performance obligation.